ek775/Hidden-State-Genomics/README.md

 - Download the ClinGen and ClinVar datasets from the google drive shared folder

-    - *I placed these inside the genome_databases directory, but you can place them anywhere that's convenient for you*
+    - *I placed these inside the data directory, but you can place them anywhere that's convenient for you*

 - Install the dependencies in an environment of your choice